 So long as money plays a vital role in viability when it comes to running for office, PACs and individual donors are also important political gatekeepers who can help to correct the lack of diversity in elected office.
 PACs and donors should set targets for funding women and nonbinary candidates.
+Want to learn more about how PACs and donors can impact the number of women running?
+Look through our research here.

 Our partners in the field include: The Center for Responsive Politics